 How did dogs come to be dogs, and where does their diversity come from?
 From village dogs to dogs in our beds, the Coppingers investigate how physical appearances and behaviours develop from both genes and the environment in which they are raised.

-McConnell (2003) The Other End of the Leash
+The Other End of the Leash by McConnell (2003)

 Dogs and humans are two entirely different species with distinct evolutionary heritages, yet can walk down the street together, move in synch and seemingly share mutual understanding.
 But are we always on the same page?
 Learn how dogs might interpret our human behaviour, and learn how to interact with dogs in ways they best understand.
 A must-read for anyone interested in enhancing their relationship and communication with canine companions.